 - The role of a user was changed by another WordPress user

 - PHP Shutdown error

 - New network user created

 As you can see the plugin covers the full spectrum of WordPress activity including content, widgets, users, plugins, themes, settings, and system activity.
 The plugin also has support for Multisite networks and has its own set of Multisite specific alerts.

-When installed on a Multisite network, the WP Security Audit Log plugin allows the super admin user to view the activity across all sites in a single log, or by filtering the log for each individual site.
+When installed on a Multisite network, the WP Activity Log plugin allows the super admin user to view the activity across all sites in a single log, or by filtering the log for each individual site.

 All of the activities that are logged are given an alert code for easy identification.
 They are also given an alert level so you can quickly see at a glance how concerned you should be about the alert, with the three levels including: notice, warning, and critical.

 Once the plugin has been installed and activated on your WordPress site, it can then be accessed from its own top level menu item on the admin menu.